Business Development Bank of Canada: Services

 BDC is a complementary lender, offering commercial loans and investments that fill out or complete services available from private-sector financial institutions.
 It also provides advice to businesses through its advisory services division.

 Launched by FBDB in 1979, Small Business Week is a yearly celebration of entrepreneurs and their contribution to Canadian society.
 It became a nationwide event in 1981.

 Tax Exemption

 BDC is exempt from taxes imposed by the Income Tax Act.

+Legislative Review and Criticism

+The legislative review of the Bank in 2023 by ISED reported stakeholder sentiments and some indicators highlighting that: "the BDC is conservative in its lending and other practices.
+For example, many stakeholders emphasized that the BDC was not meeting their expectations for a higher risk appetite relative to the private sector, while the BDC’s debt-to-equity ratio is significantly below the maximum limit prescribed by the BDC Act and declined from the previous Legislative Review Period."

 Recognition

 BDC was named among Canada's Top 100 employers from 2007 to 2018.

 BDC Capital won multiple Deal of the Year Awards from the Canadian Venture Capital and Private Equity Association in the venture capital category.
 It won in 2011, for its investment in Radian6 Technologies Inc.; in 2012, for its investment in Q1 Labs Inc.; and again in 2014, for its investment in Layer 7 Technologies.